loda-lang/loda-programs/programs/README.md

 * [A289207](oeis/A289207.asm): a(n) = max(0, n-2).
 * [A289443](oeis/A289443.asm): a(0)=2, a(1)=6; thereafter a(n) = 3*n^2.
 * [A290113](oeis/A290113.asm): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
+* [A290114](oeis/A290114.asm): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A290168](oeis/A290168.asm): If n is even then a(n) = n^2*(n+2)/8, otherwise a(n) = (n-1)*n*(n+1)/8.
 * [A290325](oeis/A290325.asm): Number of minimal dominating sets (and maximal irredundant sets) in the complete tripartite graph K_{n,n,n}.
 * [A290561](oeis/A290561.asm): a(n) = n + cos(n*Pi/2).